eduardovinoles/English-Dictionary/README.md

 # English-Dictionary

-English-Dictionary
+## English-Dictionary
-A personal project which I would like to continue in the future, I srated this when I learned XMLHttpRequest, put a word in the input field and woala!
+A personal project which I would like to continue in the future, I srated this when I learned XMLHttpRequest

+## Usage

+Put an English word in the input field and woala!